sutta » sn » sn17 » Saṁyutta Nikāya 17.9

 Upari, bhikkhave, ākāse verambhā nāma vātā vāyanti.

-High in the sky there are gale-force winds blowing.
+High in the atmosphere there are gale-force winds blowing.

 Tattha yo pakkhī gacchati tamenaṁ verambhā vātā khipanti.